artur-gurgul-pro/artur-gurgul-pro.github.io/_drafts/reactive-programming.markdown

 categories: swift reactive-programming
 ---

-# Reactive programming
+# What are string sides of reactive programming

-you can stop reimplementing the same patterns over and over again and abstract them as operators on observable sequences.
-Probably the most common ones are: retry
-* `combineLatest` - combine latest values of multiple stateful objects, similar to what Excel or some other spreadsheets do when calculating formulas
-* `flatMapLatest` (automatically cancel previous async operation when next computation request arrives) refCount (in case you want to download something and want to make sure that if at least somebody needs that download result, then download should continue, but if nobody needs the download result then download needs to be cancelled automatically)

-With reactive programming approach you can easily integrate fallowing things as a stream
+### With reactive programming approach you can easily integrate fallowing things as a stream
 * Delegates
 * `NSNotificationCenter`
 * KVO